Last Will and Testament

 How long does a last will and testament last?

-A Last Will and Testament never expires due to age.
+A Last Will never expires due to age.
 The person must take some actions to either cancel the document or replace it with a new Last Will and Testament.
 The testator must cancel the Last Will and Testament by some action intended to destroy or other overt act to cancel the document.
-If they create a new Last Will and Testament, the Maryland estate planning attorney will include a phrase such as “any prior Last Will and Testament is hereby revoked” in the replacement document.
+If they create a new Last WIll, Maryland estate planning attorneys will include a phrase such as “any prior Last Will and Testament is hereby revoked” in the replacement document.

 What is a Last Will and Testament?